jonathon-bell/dorico-library/readme.md

 * In **Engraving Mode**:
   * Select the _Jazz_ page template set
-  * Apply it to all part layouts.
+  * Apply it to all layouts.

 * **File | Save As Project Template...** to save the project as a template: